 Selected Professional Appointments

-Assistant Professor, Department of Civil Engineering
+Assistant Professor, Department of Civil and Mineral Engineering

 Specialty Focus Areas

-Sustainable urban infrastructure; mega infrastructure; rail.
+Sustainable urban infrastructure; mega infrastructure; public transit; cycling; urban design.